deniszgonjanin/bbb-captioning/Readme.md

 When you install the extension, as you log into BigBlueButton, you should see an icon in the top right of the browser.
 When you click on it you'll see a microphone you can click on.
 Speak something, and once your voice is converted to text, that text will show up in the Chat window.

 The extension can be useful for things such as
 	Close captioning
-	Accessibility -
+	Accessibility - a user can log in and use the extension to convert to text what the presenter is saying, for students hard of hearing.
-	Translation - similar to accessibility, the special An alternative to joining the voice conference if you just want to make a short comment/ask a question (more lightweight)
+	Translation - similar to accessibility, except the user can translate to a different language.
+	An alternative to joining the voice conference if you just want to make a short comment/ask a question (more lightweight)

 ============================